perkola/perkola.github.io/_projects/roadtripper.md

  - Stylus
  - Jeet
 ---
-For the final project of the course _Interaction Programming and the Dynamic Web_ at KTH me and a fellow classmate created [roadtripper.me][roadtripper.me], a tool for planning and sharing road trips with your friends.
+For the final project of the course _Interaction Programming and the Dynamic Web_ at KTH a fellow classmate and I created [roadtripper.me][roadtripper.me], a tool for planning and sharing road trips with your friends.

 [roadtripper.me]: http://roadtripper.me